Jonathon Welch: Controversies

 On April 28, 2009, it was reported in The Age that Jonathon Welch decided to break away from Reclink, the very organisation that created the Choir of Hard Knocks TV show.
 The Age reported that the breakup was a result of “legal action, threats, the expulsion of one member and the suspension of four others, and a very public tiff between Welch and RecLink.”
 The spokeswoman for the four suspended choir members, Tess Lawrence, stated that their suspension was "devastating" and she was "endeavouring to console them."
 The Sydney Morning Herald on November 1, 2012, stated that a “few choristers, upset at what they saw as an injustice, sought legal advice and even turned on Welch.”

 In July 2021 Jonathan Welch filed documents in the Federal Court of Australia claiming that the stand-up comedy school, School of Hard Knock Knocks, has lost "Mr Welch potential business opportunities and income.
 The Respondents are deliberately and knowingly using the intellectual property of Mr Welch for their own commercial gain.”.
-The respondent has since "lodged a counterclaim, saying that Welch’s School of Hard Knocks is in itself a breach of Fremantle Media’s trademark for the Choir of Hard Knocks."
+The respondent has since "lodged a counterclaim, saying that Welch's School of Hard Knocks is in itself a breach of Fremantle Media's trademark for the Choir of Hard Knocks."
+The matter did not go to court, but rather settled with a deed of settlement.

 In September, 2021 Paulien George of the Voices of Casey challenged Jonathon Welch's registration of Voices of Casey Choir with ASIC at the Administrative Appeals Tribunal (AAT).
 During the first hearing, Senior Member Anne O’Connell raised that Play It Forward is not a registered charity with the Australian Charities and Not-For-Profit Commission (ACNC).
 Jonathon Welch later apologised for "any confusion over whether his Play It Forward musical education company, which he has referred to as a charity, is in fact a registered charity."